karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 The following is in addition to the conventions and definitions as defined in DNS Catalog Zones ({{RFC9432}}).

+The use of parenthesis in the examples is as described in {{RFC1035}} Section 5.1.

 ## Primary Server

 Within DNS servers, specifically when transferring zones to other servers, there is the concept of a primary server and a secondary server in each transfer relationship.